lucprincen/groltos-diary/Quests and leads.md

 	- What is causing chardalyn to grow continuously?
 Is this metal safe to use?
 Guess we have to find out.
 	- We learned from [[Vellynne Harpell]] that chardalyn is called Crenshinibon in ancient elvish.
 The metal seems to thrive and grow as a root-like system in very cold climates.
 	- Crenshinibon apparently originates from a distant planet, having crashed here for some reason.
+	- Duergar were mining chardalyn to manufacture a mechanical dragon.

 ## Completed